 - Add a drop or two of lavender essential oil (organic) to your bath or massage oil.
 Lavender is a strong nervine and a mild antidepressant.
 It’s known for alleviating, stress, insomnia, tension and promotes relaxation.
 It also has many other wonderful uses.
 Lavender is a generous plant and if you don’t have lavender in your medicine chest I highly recommend you two become friends!

 - A meditation or prayer practice before bed (or when you wake up) is wonderful way to relax and calm down at the end of the day.

 - If your mind has a tendency to race with thoughts and ideas and to do’s that keep you up, consider clearing your mind by journaling before bed.

 - Drink a cup of herbal tea.
 Chamomile tea is a gentle classic herbal remedy to soothe and calm and promote a restful sleep.
 I also love the tea blend ‘Tulsi Sweet Rose’ by Organic India, which includes chamomile.

 If you still have trouble sleeping after trying some of these things, some people find listening to recorded ‘nature sounds’ very helpful.
 There are also many other gentle herbal remedies for sleep, stress and relaxation.

-We spend a huge part of our life asleep in our beds, which means the Feng Shui of your bedroom is important.
-Your bedroom is the most important room in the house according to Feng Shui.
-You can read more about the Feng Shui of your bedroom and how it impacts your rest here.
+While you’re busy sleeping, your bedroom is also having a big impact on your sleep and your body, mind and spirit.
+The bedroom is the most important room in the house according to Feng Shui.
+You can learn more about the Feng Shui of your bedroom and how it impacts your rest here.